MingyuNinja/portfolio-svelte/README.md

 This page's design is a linear interpolation of [Brittany Chiang's](https://brittanychiang.com/) and [qewer33's page](https://qewer.dev/).
 Much of the inspiration for the layout, styles, and functionality were drawn from these excellent portfolios.

-This would create hyperlinks to Brittany Chiang's and qewer33's pages respectively, and provides a simple way of acknowledging your sources of inspiration.
-Be sure to modify the text to best fit your own voice and style!

 ## Project Structure

 The project consists of several components including: